 Summer Concerts in the Hilton Dominican Court

-Date: 18th July 2013 Klezmer and gypsy music concerts in the Dominican court of the Hilton Hotel (Hess András tér 1-3.).
+Date: usually in mid-July, Klezmer and gypsy music concerts in the Dominican court of the Hilton Hotel (Hess András tér 1-3.).

 Festival of Folk Arts